theobald-software/theobald-software.github.io/content/_en/board-connector/getting-started/load-an-extraction-in-board.md

 progressstate: 5
 ---

+{: .box-note }
+**Note:** When using Board SaaS with Board Connector, a recent software change requires users to update Board and to change the connection URL of the Data Reader.
+Set the connection URL of the Board Data Reader from TCP to an HTTP connection (port 8097) or an HTTPS (port 8197) connection.
+For more information, see [Board Release Notes Summer 2023](https://www.boardmanual.com/2021/summer/whats-new-release-notes/2023-summer-release/other-enhancements.htm?rhsearch=sap%20connector&rhhlterm=sap%20connector)

 Extractions can be loaded in Board using the Data Reader.
 In the following example an extraction "Plants" is created in the Board Designer.
 The extraction "Plants" extracts the table *T001W* from SAP.